 The purpose of this Chapter is to provide specific development guidelines for the West Wyong Area.
 This land is located within the catchment of the Porters Creek Wetland which acts as the natural flood storage area for Porters Creek, the Wyong River and the Tuggerah Lakes System.
-Porters Creek Wetland is the most significant coastal wetland in Wyong Shire and the largest freshwater wetland on the Central Coast.
+Porters Creek Wetland is the largest freshwater wetland on the Central Coast.
 Development of the land to which this plan applies must acknowledge this context and be designed appropriately.